Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Discussion

 \section{Discussion}

 We considered the theory and computation of exact tests for binary outcomes collected in a two-arm clinical trial using a \emph{response-adaptive}~(RA) procedure with possibly deterministic allocations.
-This approach allows for exact type~I~error control for RA designs in finite samples, even in cases where an asymptotic test does not yield type I error control which, as shown in the paper, can even occur in \emph{non-response-adaptive}~(NRA) designs with equal allocation and moderately large trial sizes.
+This approach allows for exact type~I~error control for RA designs in finite samples, even in cases where an asymptotic test does not yield type I error control which, as shown in the paper, can even occur in non-RA designs with equal allocation and moderately large trial sizes.
 The Markov chain introduced in~\citet{wei1990statistical} was generalized to allow for more elaborate designs and to construct exact conditional and unconditional tests for such designs.

-The first key takeaway from our results is that, while the conditional exact test is often outperformed by the unconditional exact test in NRA designs with equal allocation, our results show that the opposite is true for several RA designs.
-This was seen for both the application to the randomized dynamic programming design and the modified play-the-winner design in~\autoref{M_PTW_APPLICATION}, while the conservativeness of \emph{conditional exact test based on total successes}~(CX-S) for the real-life application in~\autoref{sect:applications} could be due to the use of a Bonferroni correction to account for possible type I error inflation from early stopping.
-This is in line with the findings in~\citet{mehrotra2003cautionary}, where the conditional exact Wald test outperformed the unconditional exact Wald test in terms of power for NRA designs with unequal treatment group sizes, something likely to occur for more aggressive RA procedures.
-Out of the exact approaches considered, the conditional exact test often showed the highest power, is the most computationally tractable, and is exact when the outcomes are only assumed to be exchangeable.
-Lastly, the conservativeness of the unconditional and asymptotic tests close to the parameter space boundaries (i.e., for very low or very high success rates), both for RA and NRA designs, was not found for the CX-S test, which results in a significant advantage in terms of power by the CX-S test in such cases.
+The first key takeaway from our results is that, while the conditional exact test is often outperformed in terms of power by the unconditional exact test in non-RA designs with equal allocation, our results show that the opposite is true for several RA designs.
+This was seen for both the application to the randomized dynamic programming design and the modified play-the-winner design, and to a slightly lesser extent in~\autoref{arresttrial} which is possibly due to the use of a Bonferroni correction to account for possible type I error rate inflation from early stopping.
+This is in line with the findings in~\citet{mehrotra2003cautionary}, where the conditional exact test outperformed the unconditional exact Wald test in terms of power for non-RA designs with unequal treatment group sizes, something likely to occur for more aggressive RA procedures.
+Out of the exact approaches considered, the conditional exact test based on total successes~(CX-S test) often showed the highest power, is the most computationally tractable, and is exact when the outcomes are only assumed to be exchangeable.
+Lastly, the conservativeness of the unconditional and asymptotic tests close to the parameter space boundaries (i.e., for very low or very high success rates), both for RA and non-RA designs, was not found for the CX-S test, which results in a significant advantage in terms of power by the CX-S test in such cases.
 This indicates that CX-S tests are a good candidate test for RA designs, as RA designs are often applied in cases with low or high success rates due to ethical reasons.